 Movement along the Supply Curve

-However, it may also fall even if price has not changed, but there is a decrease in supply, i.e., a supply curve gets tilt close to the left which is shown in a given graph below as a leftward shift from S1 to S2 although price is constant at ₹ 400.
+However, it may also fall even if the price has not changed, but there is a decrease in supply, i.e., a supply curve gets tilt close to the left which is shown in a given graph below as a leftward shift from S1 to S2 although the price is constant at ₹ 400.
+The supply of quantity diminishes from 12,000 to 10,000 tickets at point R on S2.

 Types of Supply Curve